cofob/tailscale-cloudflare-dnssync/README.md

-ts-key=             # mandatory in tailscale mode if apikey is used; tailscale api ts-client-id=       # mandatory in tailscale mode if oauth is used; tailscale oauth client id ts-client-secret=   # mandatory in tailscale mode if oauth is used; tailscale oauth client secret
+ts-key=             # mandatory in tailscale mode if apikey is used; tailscale api ts-client-id=       # mandatory in tailscale mode if oauth is used; tailscale oauth client id ts-client-secret=   # mandatory in tailscale mode if oauth is used; tailscale oauth client secret ts-tag-filter=      # optional; comma-separated list of tags; devices must have at least one to be synced

 hs-baseurl=         # mandatory in headscale mode; headscale url hs-apikey=          # mandatory in headscale mode; headscale apikey